lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

    shg_powers_disp = np.array(shg_powers_disp)

 We will again compare the simulation to the theoretical analytical expression.
-In the precence of dispersion, the power ratio between the SHG field and pump field is given by
+In the precence of dispersion, the power ratio between the SHG field and pump field is given by `[1, p.
+73] <https://tuni-meep-doc.readthedocs.io/en/latest/nonlinear_phenomena.html#references>`_

 .. math::